(Photo credit: Scott-Adobe Stock)

 Fire Codes — California Is Leading the Way

-International commerce experts note that the state of California is the fifth-largest economy in the world, and as such, the state is “more than capable of influencing industries through changes in its public policy.
-Seeing as the Golden State boasts one of the most comprehensive and stringent fire codes in the nation, it should come as no surprise that the California Fire Code (CFC) has a tangible impact on the construction industry, both along the West Coast and throughout the US at large,” according to a recent article in GBD Magazine.
+“Seeing as the Golden State boasts one of the most comprehensive and stringent fire codes in the nation, it should come as no surprise that the California Fire Code (CFC) has a tangible impact on the construction industry, both along the West Coast and throughout the US at large,”

 The publication adds, “Between the state’s susceptibility to earthquakes —which themselves can trigger fires—and an ever-lengthening wildfire season, California has long placed an importance on specifying building materials with a high fire resistance rating.
-Short of fire prevention strategies, the proliferation of fire-resistant materials throughout a building’s interior and exterior is the single most effective means of slowing the spread of fires and preventing fire damage.

 The Brick Industry Association adds, “No cladding (exterior) can take the heat like brick!
 There have been countless stories about fiber-cement and vinyl homes going up in flames so fast that firefighters are put in danger.
-On average, brick provides 1.5 hours of protection before a fire breaches your home, whereas vinyl and fiber-cement siding won't withstand 30 minutes.
-Clay brick helps to slow down the spread of the fire, which gives firefighters an extra hour to do their job safely and to save your family, your home, and your possessions.”
+On average, brick provides 1.5 hours of protection before a fire breaches your home, whereas vinyl and fiber-cement siding won’t withstand 30 minutes.

 Precious Time

-Acme Brick is committed to on-going testing and product innovation to increase fire resistance for homes and commercial buildings.
+Acme Brick is committed to ongoing testing and product innovation to increase fire resistance for homes and commercial buildings.
 If you are interested in getting more information on how brick can help wildfires from spreading, talk to an Acme Brick expert.